Fortress Investment Group: Portfolio companies

-In 2006, Fortress-managed funds acquired Canadian ski resort operator Intrawest, North America's largest ski resort operator that also operated luxury adventure travel brands such as Abercrombie & Kent, which was sold in August, 2016.
+In 2006, Fortress-managed funds acquired Canadian ski resort operator Intrawest, North America's largest ski resort operator.
+Intrawest was sold by Fortress in 2017.

 In November 2006, RailAmerica announced that a Fortress-managed fund would acquire the company, offering $16.35 per share (a 32% premium).
 The transaction was completed in February 2007.
 Fortress later sold RailAmerica via initial public offering in October 2009.

-In May 2007, Florida East Coast Industries (FECI), parent company of Florida East Coast Railway, announced that following a unanimous vote of the FECI Board of Directors, a Fortress-managed fund would acquire FECI in a transaction valued at $3.5 billion.
+In May 2007, Florida East Coast Industries (FECI), parent company of Florida East Coast Railway (FEC), announced that following a unanimous vote of the FECI Board of Directors, a Fortress-managed fund would acquire FECI in a transaction valued at $3.5 billion.
 The Surface Transportation Board approved the transaction in September 2007.
-Although RailAmerica operated FEC for a time, the two were never merged, and after the RailAmerica IPO Fortress retained FEC (and still does).
+It was through this investment that the Brightline train company was established.

 In June 2007, Fortress announced that it would partner with Centerbridge Partners to acquire Penn National Gaming, an operator of casinos and horse racing venues, for $6.1 billion.
 Penn National shareholders were to receive $67 cash for each share.
 In July 2008, Fortress backed away from the agreement amidst the uncertain economic climate.
 Under the termination agreement, Penn National received $1.475 billion, consisting of a breakup fee of $225 million and an interest-free $1.25 billion loan from Fortress, Centerbridge, Wachovia and Deutsche Bank.
 Fortress co-chairman Wesley Edens assumed a seat on the board of Penn National as part of the agreement.

-Fortress has taken several of its portfolio companies public, such as Aircastle Ltd., Brookdale Senior Living Inc., GAGFAH and RailAmerica, Inc.

 Fortress has said it lost $125 million purchasing fraudulent promissory notes from Marc Dreier, who had been operating a Ponzi scheme.
 Fortress filed a lawsuit against the law firm Dechert in an attempt to recover the loss.
 The lawsuit was filed in New York state court, alleging Dechert issued a "false" legal opinion letter that Dreier used to defraud Fortress.